Raúl Iturriaga: Life and career

-Son of Jorge Iturriaga and Amelia Neumann, Raúl Iturriaga has a son and two daughters with Mireya Baeza, to whom he was married.
-His ex-wife is the daughter of General Ernesto Baeza, who was Director of Investigations.
+Iturriaga was born 23 January 1938 in Chile to Jorge Iturriaga and Amelia Neumann.

 In 1965, he studied at the School of the Americas in Panama, as did José Octavio Zara Holger, Alfredo Canales Taricco, Miguel Krassnoff.
 Raúl Iturriaga became a counter-insurgency instructor after taking courses with his future chief, Manuel Contreras, in Fort Gulick, an installation of the United States Department of Defense School of the Americas based in the Panama Canal where he also learned parachuting, a discipline in its infancy in Chile at the time.
 He also received special forces training in insurgency and counterinsurgency, jump chief, parachute packing and maintenance, tactical diver, frogman-parachutist, military free jump and jungle survival.
 In the same year the Army Parachute Battalion was founded.
 Iturriaga attended a special military course again in 1976.
 He took the Urban Counterinsurgency Course in 1974.

 He joined the DINA in November 1973, when he was the second commander of black berets in Peldehue, less than three months after the coup against Salvador Allende.
 First responsible for the Department of Exterior Affairs of the DINA, he was named head of the Brigada Purén, based in the Villa Grimaldi torture complex, in December 1975.

 He was first appointed in mid-1974 as head of the intelligence directorate called "Purén Brigade" (unit in charge of intelligence in the economic-social field of action), whose center of operations was Villa Grimaldi.
 Then, at the beginning of 1975, as a staff officer, he was called by the Director of National Intelligence to work as an analyst in the Foreign Affairs Department of the DINA for three months, which was in charge of reviewing foreign representations in Chile, such as embassies, consulates and international organizations.
 Like all the other departments that made up the DINA headquarters, the department was not operational, which is why it lacked operational units or brigades that depended on it.
 In mid-1975, he again became head of the Purén Unit, where he had Gerardo Urrich and Manuel Carevic under his command.